 - Flame Retardants

-The worldwide consumption of flame retardants amounts to more than 2.25 Million tons per year.
+The worldwide consumption of flame retardants amounts to more than 2.39 Million tons in 2019.
 Aluminium hydroxide is the largest single flame retardant at 38% share.
-Second are the halogenated flame retardant systems comprising brominated and chlorinated products which are commonly used together with the synergist antimony trioxide, in total 31%.
-Organophosphorus and other flame retardants like e.g. inorganic phosphorus compounds, nitrogen and zinc based flame retardants make up the rest at 31%.
+Second are the halogenated flame retardant systems comprising brominated and chlorinated products which are commonly used together with the synergist antimony trioxide, in total 30%.
+Organophosphorus and other flame retardants like e.g. inorganic phosphorus compounds, nitrogen and zinc based flame retardants make up the rest at 32%.
 Over the last decade there is a trend towards substituting legacy halogenated flame retardants with more sustainable non-halogenated products.